www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-boostrap-game-based-on-optimization-networks.md

           Furthermore, this enables one to completely avoid the synchronization overhead for best performance.
   * [x] Render all databases on webserver.
   * [o] Render all lookups on webserver. -> This is not required for now.
+  * [ ] Render the rating and the argumentation of solutions.
+Otherwise, it gets hard to evaluate something by hand.
+  * [ ] The entity manager has an error.
+  * [ ] Consider rendering HTML elements on client side via Tabulator via dependency injection, in order to get some sort functionality.
+  * [ ] Create Tabulator help page, if a fitting table is present, in order describe things like sorting by multiple columns.
+  * [ ] Replace HTML tables by Tabulator tables on the client side via dependency injection.
 * [ ] Add game to live server.
 * [ ] Add reporter to the game, that creates new reports on website and social media about the instance running on the live server.
     * [ ] Draw reporter.